List of legal entity types by country

-A business entity is an entity that is formed and administered as per corporate law in order to engage in business activities, charitable work, or other activities allowable.
-Most often, business entities are formed to sell a product or a service.
-There are many types of business entities defined in the legal systems of various countries.
-These include corporations, cooperatives, partnerships, sole traders, limited liability companies and other specifically permitted and labelled types of entities.
+A legal entity is an entity that has legal personality, giving it legal rights and obligations including allowing it to enter into contracts, own property, and to sue and be sued.
+A legal entity may be created in order to engage in business activities, charitable work, or other activities.
+Most often, legal entities in business are formed to sell a product or a service.
+There are many types of legal entities defined in the legal systems of various countries.
+These may include corporations, cooperatives, charities, partnerships, sole traders and limited liability companies, although not all of these may be legal entities in all jurisdictions.
 The specific rules vary by country and by state or province.
 Some of these types are listed below, by country.

-For guidance, approximate equivalents in the company law of English-speaking countries are given in most cases, for example: